-As part of the task to improve the regulation and supervision of financial institutions for the purpose of improving their financial stability, the Bank of Russia will continue to introduce risk-based regulations, in particular, through the establishment of requirements for the equity of financial institutions taking into account their risk profile (the introduction of such requirements will be completed with regard to credit institutions).
+As part of the task to improve the regulation and supervision of financial institutions for the purpose of improving their financial stability, the Bank of Russia will continue to introduce riskbased regulations, in particular, through the establishment of requirements for the equity of financial institutions taking into account their risk profile (the introduction of these requirements for credit institutions will continue).
 The further introduction of Basel II and Basel 2.5 standards related to market risk regulation will contribute to improving the financial stability of credit institutions engaged in trading securities and derivatives in the financial market.
 The Bank of Russia will continue to implement measures to create an effective system of consolidated supervision over financial groups and reduce the concentration risk on the investments of financial institutions.